 This Art Gallery Sunset rayon fabric is no exception to the quality that I’ve come to expect from Hart’s.
 The color is beautiful, and I am loving its dainty floral print pattern.
 I can see myself making a lovely Rhapsody or Cadence Dress to transition from Summer to Fall.

 I highly recommend Hart’s Fabric.
 They have a wide range of fabrics to keep your creative juices flowing.
 You should check them out; you won’t be disappointed!

 Recommended by Keira Wood

-So Sew English is like my fairy godmother of knit fabrics!
+Amanda’s Bundles is like my fairy godmother of knit fabrics!
 We really lack good knit fabrics here in Barbados.
 The selection is so limited and the quality isn’t great.
-I buy from So Sew English because I know I will get top quality every time and the variety is amazing!
+I buy from Amanda’s Bundles (formerly So Sew English) because I know I will get top quality every time and the variety is amazing!
 I can spend hours stalking their website!